benl4212/trash-bot/README.md

 # Licensing:
-This project combines code developed by the authors with several third-party libraries under various licenses.Project CodeThe original code specific to this project (i.e., the code written by the project authors, excluding third-party libraries) is licensed under the MIT License.
+This project combines code developed by the authors with several third-party libraries under various licenses.
+The original code specific to this project (i.e., the code written by the project authors, excluding third-party libraries) is licensed under the MIT License.
 A copy of the MIT License can be found in the LICENSE file in the root of this repository.
 You are free to use, modify, and distribute this specific code under the terms of the MIT License.MIT License

 Copyright (c) 2025 Benjamin Leon